Mill Hill East, Barnet

 South of the station, Mill Hill Homesteads bought Devonshire Farm in 1933 and laid out an estate.
 Further up the hill and over on the Frith manor lands, roads were laid out in the years before and after the Second World War.
 The barracks later became the base for the British Forces Post Office, which has since moved to RAF Northolt.

-By 2016 it is planned that 2,000 new homes will have been built on the 94-acre site between Bittacy Hill and Frith Lane, but several controversies have impeded progress.
-These have included the discovery of low-level radioactive contamination, the excessive scale of some proposals and objections from local residents that “the concept of ‘social’ housing does not match the character and profile of the whole of Frith Lane.”
-Meanwhile, Crest Nicholson have redeveloped the disused gasworks site with 250 homes, a supermarket and a health club.
+The consortium divided the site into several parcels of land and progressively sold these to different developers.
+However, several controversies at first impeded progress, including the discovery of low-level radioactive contamination, the excessive scale of some proposals and objections from local residents that “the concept of ‘social’ housing does not match the character and profile of the whole of Frith Lane.”

 The Inglis barracks were named in honour of Lieutenant-Colonel William Inglis of the 57th infantry regiment, who was killed at the battle of Albuhera in 1811.
-Inglis coined the phrase ‘die hard’, which was his last order to the troops.
-The 57th were afterwards nicknamed the ‘diehards’.
+Inglis coined the phrase ‘die hard’, which was his last order to the troops, and the 57th were afterwards nicknamed the ‘diehards’.
 In 1988 23-year-old soldier Michael Robbins was killed and nine others were injured by an IRA bomb at the barracks.

 Postal district: NW7